skip to main content

 All of our spring concerts will be held in person this year!
 No tickets are required to attend.
 Performances will be recorded, and links will be posted on the district website a few days after each show.

-MARCH 27, 2026 FHS POPS CONCERT
+March 27, 2026 FHS POPS Concert

 April 21, 2026 Jazz Showcase